JDenzel-UHH/CIDL/README.md

 At its current stage, this repository provides:

-- A **robust S3 backend** for accessing ACIC data hosted on institutional infrastructure
+- a **robust S3 backend** for accessing ACIC data hosted on institutional infrastructure,
-- **Index-based loading** of simulation datasets
+- **index-based loading** of simulation datasets,
-- **Index-consistent loading and validation** of ground-truth estimands
+- **index-consistent loading and validation** of ground-truth SATT values,
-- Centralized access to **DGP metadata** (confounding strength, heterogeneity, difficulty tiers)
+- centralized access to **DGP metadata** (confounding, heterogeneity, difficulty tiers),
-- A unified, column-consistent **Parquet-based data format**
+- and a unified, column-consistent **Parquet-based** data format.

 The repository **does not yet** provide:
 - evaluation methods,
 - distribution via PyPI,
-- or a finalized public API.
+- or a stabilized public API.

 ---